RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2024-05-19-ai-student-performance-predictor.md

 It started with a moment of curiosity while looking at a dataset of student records.
 I wondered if there was a simple way to estimate how students might perform in mathematics if I only had some details about their study habits, attendance, and classroom engagement.
 The thought lingered for days until I decided to turn it into a small project.
 The goal was clear: take raw attributes about a student, feed them into a model, and let the application produce an estimated math score.

 This project was not just about predicting a number.
 It was about building something practical from end to end.
 I wanted to train a model, save it, describe its schema, and then create a web interface where anyone could enter values and see predictions instantly.
 The experience taught me how every part of the pipeline fits together: the data definition, the trained model, and the application that serves predictions.
 What follows is a detailed technical breakdown of every file, code block, and helper that makes the system work.
+Dataset used [here](https://www.kaggle.com/datasets/nabeelqureshitiii/student-performance-dataset).

 ---